Over the Top Chili on the Grand Champ

 - 20 2 Cups of Beef Broth

-Chili is one of those winter and fall staples that is so easy to customize.
-For this recipe, we smoked the ground beef for the chili right on top of the pot so that all that smokey goodness from the rendering fat dripped right into the chili.
-A decadent and delicious way to make a basic staple.
+Chili is one of those winter and fall staples that are so easy to customize.
+For this recipe, we smoked the ground beef for the chili right on top of the pot so that all that smokey goodness from the rendering fat dripped right into the chili—a decadent and delicious way to make a basic staple.

 - In a large bowl, mix the ground beef and Italian sausage together well.

-- Place seran wrap or foil over the bowl with the meat and place in fridge to relax...
+- Place saran wrap or foil over the bowl with the meat and place in the fridge to relax...